What Types of Videos Work?

 The trip to Fremont was easy enough.
 Traveling to Demming is a story we have to tell on another day.
 Still, while there, we wanted to make sure to show off the company’s commitment to delivering the best cable harnesses to its transportation clients.
 You might not think that’s the sexiest thing in the world, but learning the intricacies of the product was crazy interesting.

 The tricky bit about producing the cable harness video is that we needed to avoid showing proprietary information.
-That meant being careful during the shoot and blurring information or picking alternate shots during post-production.
+That meant being careful during the shoot, blurring information, or picking alternate shots during post-production.

 We partnered with our friends at Circa Now to create a series of animated videos for the Oakland International Airport.
 These videos were nominated for a slew of airport marketing awards.